turingschool/curriculum/source/projects/service_oriented_rails_concepts.markdown

 Who uses computers anymore?
 Let's build a mobile chat system for people on the go.
 As a user I can:

-* Create or join a room via my MobileSafari browser
+* Create or join a room via my mobile browser
 * Chat with others in the room
 * Snap pictures that can be posted into the room
 * Get push notifications when someone in the room mentions my username